raju8000/FlutterTodoWithProvider/README.md

 ## Getting Started

-This project is a starting point for a Flutter application in which a simple demo for Todo task with help of provider state management approach has benn done.
+This project is a starting point for a Flutter application in which a simple demo for Todo task with help of provider state management approach has been done.

 For Project explanation go to [devblog.link/flutter-with-provider-state-management](http://devblog.link/flutter-with-provider-state-management).